 - 1 tablespoon light soy sauce

-- 1 tablespoon Worcestershire sauce (use light soy sauce if you don't have)
+- 1 tablespoon Worcestershire sauce, use light soy sauce if you don’t have

-- 1 teaspoon dried herbs (can be a blend of rosemary, parsley, oregano etc) (if using fresh herbs, up the amount to 1 tablespoon)
+- 1 teaspoon dried herbs, can be a blend of rosemary, parsley, oregano etc (if using fresh herbs, up the amount to 1 tablespoon)

-- Heat 1 to 2 tablespoons of oil in a cast-iron pot over medium-high heat.
+- Heat 1 to 2 tablespoons of oil in a pot (preferably cast iron) over medium-high heat.
 Pat dry the pork ribs thoroughly with paper towels and season with salt and freshly ground black pepper.
 Add in the pork ribs in a single layer and cook 2 to 3 minutes on each side (do not move the pork ribs while cooking) until the exterior of the pork ribs are browned.
 Remove the browned pork ribs onto a shallow plate and repeat, adding more oil if needed, until all pork ribs are seared.

-- Drain the cast-iron pot until there's only about 1 tablespoon of oil left.
+- Drain the pot until there's only about 1 tablespoon of oil left.
 Add in the onion, garlic and ginger and cook until the onion has softened, lowering the heat if needed to prevent the aromatics from burning, about 5 minutes.

 - Stir in ketchup, honey light soy sauce, Worcestershire sauce, dried herbs, and a splash of water.
 Scrape up any browned bits stuck to the pot.

 - Add in pork ribs and any accumulated juices on the plate into the pot.
 Add water until it reaches the top of the pork ribs – the water doesn’t have to cover the pork ribs completely.
 Turn the heat up and bring to a boil.
 Turn down the heat to a simmer, then cover with a lid partially (you want the sauce to dry up) and cook for 30 minutes, flipping the pork ribs every 10 minutes.